Calvert Trust Exmoor and the people it helps

 Our highly qualified, specially trained instructors take each group through a varied programme of activities that can be tailored to suit individual needs using our specially adapted equipment and techniques.
 What’s more, each group is allocated an instructor for the duration of their stay, allowing them to get to know each other and providing the continuity that is so important to so many of our guests, particularly those with autism or Down Syndrome.

 Claire brought her son Scott to Calvert Trust Exmoor after discovering us online.
-Scott has autism and his behavior is unpredictable so Claire normally finds it difficult to get him out and about.
+Scott has autism and his behaviour is unpredictable so Claire normally finds it difficult to get him out and about.
 Claire was amazed to find them riding bikes together, rock climbing and learning to cook on an open fire, that very same weekend!

 “We both relaxed, and it allowed us to rebuild our relationship.
 It felt very safe there.
 We are both more positive, with lots of ideas to try, and a changed approach to life.”